nordic-institute/X-Road-development/NFR.md

 Internet Explorer 10 and 11) and WebKit (tested with Safari for OS X 8 and 9).
 Testing of this requirement is performed using browser versions that were latest stable at some point of development phase.
-Developer may chose any operating system for testing of cross-platform engines.
+Developer may choose any operating system for testing of cross-platform engines.

 4.6 If the interface is not compatible with the browser used, the user should be notified.